 International Experience: While not required for the degree, this specialization encourages students to spend time abroad.
 Program faculty and staff from the Office of Internationalization are happy to work with you to find a study abroad program, language study program, internship, or fieldwork opportunity to enhance your learning.

-Priority deadline for all MA application materials to be received in the Office of Graduate Studies is February 1st.
+The priority deadline for all MA application materials to be received in the Office of Graduate Studies is February 1.
 Apply today!